powsybl/pypowsybl/docs/user_guide/network.rst

     S1VL1                 S1      225.0               240.0              220.0
     S1VL2                 S1      400.0               440.0              390.0

+S1VL1 is connected to S1VL2 by the transformer TWT, so it is kept after the network reduction.
+It is the only voltage level connected to S1VL1 by one branch.

-if we want to keep only the voltage levels with no depth parameter "ids" can be used
+the parameter "ids" can be used to specify the exact voltage levels that will be kept